miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../web/index.html#cross-site-scripting-xss">The software is written in a manner that there is no possibility of cross-site scripting attack</a>
+                                <a href="../web/index.html#cross-site-scripting-xss">Software is written in a manner such that there is no possibility of a cross-site scripting attack</a>
                             </p>

                     </td>